 Managing phone numbers on a line

-Phone number – the actual number in use.
+Phone number - the assigned business number

-Adding a phone number
+Adding a phone number to a line

 To assign a new number to the line: